plebnet-dev/website/src/content/post/Transitioning_Careers_Achieving _a_Passion_for_Code_and_Becoming_a_High-Performing_PlebNet_Developer.md

 Embarking on a career change to become a high-performing plebnet developer with a focus on DevOps and managing tech firms can be an exciting and rewarding journey.
 However, it requires a significant amount of time, dedication, and a clear understanding of the learning process involved.
 In this article, we'll outline a realistic timeline for transitioning careers and achieving expertise in code, highlighting the different stages of learning and the essential skills to acquire along the way.

 ## 1. Learning the basics
 To begin, it's crucial to establish a solid foundation in programming concepts and essential languages such as Python, HTML, CSS, and JavaScript to name a few.
-This initial phase generally takes alot of upfront time, ranging from 6 to 12 months, to grasp the fundamentals such as web development frameworks.
+This initial phase generally takes a lot of upfront time, ranging from 6 to 12 months, to grasp the fundamentals such as web development frameworks.
 During this period, aspiring developers should dedicate themselves to learning the basics, experimenting with small projects, and understanding core programming principles.

 For example, here's a simple HTML code snippet: